 Platform #4: The Annual 'ROS' Workshop

-The Annual IMGC ‘ROS’ Workshop hosted virtually in the spring, focuses on the translational issues in milk science and lactation, identifies key hurdles to scientific development and recruits innovative solutions from a broad range of scientific disciplines.
+The Annual IMGC ‘ROS’ Workshop hosted virtually in the spring, focuses on the translational issues in milk science, identifies key hurdles to scientific development and recruits innovative solutions from a broad range of scientific disciplines.
 Named ‘ROS’ for ‘roll up one’s sleeves’, participants come away with a better understanding of bringing discoveries of science to practice.
 Participation is complimentary.

 Collectively, the IMGC facilitates the translation of discoveries from experimental data into usable benefits.
 In short, we are connecting the dots in science.
 Our success in advancing the field was published in PLOS ONE by Kwok et al..